Redstoneur/Dump-Manager/README.md

 1. when the project was created

-    - the project was created in the year 2022 by Alipio SIMOES.
+    - the project was created in the year 2022 by Alipio SIMOES

 2. Why the project was created